LEARN ABOUT SAFE, NATURAL, LOW-COST*,

 Watch their facial expressions.
 Is it neutral?
 Bored?
 Kind?

-Are they sighing?
-Moving towards the door?
-Whichever direction their feet face is where they want to be.
+Body Language Tip: Whichever direction their feet face is where they want to be.
 Is it towards you or the door?

-Listen to their tone of voice.
-Is it professional?
-Kind?
-Firm?
-Or derisive and condescending?
 You don't have to be an expert in body language to clue into someone's feelings about you.

 Hint for avoiding long waits: Always ask for one of the first three appointment in the morning or the afternoon; that way, barring an emergency patient, they haven't had a chance to fall behind yet.